Kiev Naval Political College

-The college was established on 21 January 1967 by Central Committee of the Communist Party of the Soviet Union.
-In 1948 to 1957 there existed Kyiv Naval Political School.
-The institution was located in the building that used to be a headquarters of the Soviet Dnieper Flotilla which in turn took it away from the Kiev Theological Academy.
+The college was established on 21 January 1967 by the Central Committee of the CPSU.
+The institution was located in the building that was formerly a headquarters of the Soviet Dnieper Flotilla, and before that was previously used by the Kiev Theological Academy.
+From 1948 to 1957, prior to the college's founding, the Kiev Naval Political School existed.

 In 1995 the college was closed and dissolved.
-Its building was transferred to the newly established National University of Kyiv-Mohyla Academy that claims to be a descendant of the Old Kyiv Mohyla Academy (1632-1817).
+Its building was transferred to the newly established National University of Kyiv-Mohyla Academy that claims to be a descendant of the old Kyiv Mohyla Academy (1632-1817).

 The mosaic with the college's symbol was preserved by the administration of new university.
-It contains two quotes of the Soviet Union and Communist leader, Vladimir Lenin: "Study, study, study..." and "Party is brains, honor and conscience of our epoch".
+It contains two quotes of the Soviet and communist leader, Vladimir Lenin: "Study, study, study..." and "The Party is the mind, honor and conscience of our era".